huriyeatg/AV-integration-ferret-stream-segregation/README.md

 See "master_AVintegration_streamSegregation.m" code for details.
 For more details or request for data, please contact Huriye Atilgan via huriye.atilgan@gmail.com

-Jun 2020, Bizley Lab - UCL, London, UK
+Bizley Lab - UCL, London, UK